August 31, 2016

 This model shows predictive and Agile as opposite ends of the spectrum, and incremental and iterative as possible solutions.

 If you been part of PMI or studied for the PMP, you know that the PMI guidance is to use the PMBOK® Guide as a book of “good practices” and tailor those practices to meet the needs of your project.
 I suspect that this ‘process tailoring’ is one of the underlying drivers for the push to use blended methods.
 “Just take this list of good practices and pick and choose what you think will work best for you.”
 Hmm, does anyone else see a problem with this?
 I see several:

-Here are some of the anti-patterns I have seen when people are trying to mix Agile and Waterfall approaches.
+Here are some of the pain points or anti-patterns I have seen when people are trying to mix Agile and Waterfall approaches.